 - 156. The City will provide no fewer than ten (10) business days' notice to employees who are subject to displacement due to layoffs.
-To the extent this notice period extends beyond the date the displacing employee is to start in the position, the employee who is to be displaced will be placed in a temporary exempt position in his/her the employee's classification and department for the remainder of the notice period. - 157.
+To the extent this notice period extends beyond the date the displacing employee is to start in the position, the employee who is to be displaced will be placed in a temporary exempt position in <a href="https://her\the.com/his/her\t - 157.
 The provisions of this Section shall not apply to "as needed" or intermittent employees or employees hired for a specific period of time or for the duration of a specific project.